Fireplace and Chimney Cleaning in Minneapolis-St. Paul

 No preparation - including furniture and carpet coverings - is required on the part of the homeowner.

-Our technicians are in-house certified with training materials provided by the National Chimney Sweep Guild and have serviced thousands of fireplaces.
+Our technicians for fireplace cleaning in Minneapolis-St. Paul are in-house certified with training materials provided by the National Chimney Sweep Guild and have serviced thousands of fireplaces.
 They are fully equipped to do the job properly, professionally, and without making a mess.

 The purpose of a chimney liner is to contain the by-products of combustion (heat, moisture, creosote, carbon monoxide, and other dangerous elements) until they are discharged from your chimney.
 A cracked liner or a liner with missing mortar between the joints cannot perform its intended function.